Super-resolution of partially coherent bosonic sources: Computation of Symmetric Logarithmic Derivatives

 \section{Computation of Symmetric Logarithmic Derivatives}

-In this appendix we provide the explicit computation for obtaining the SLD operators associated with each of the parameters $\boldsymbol{\theta}$.
-Choosing our reference position $x_0$ as in \eqnref{eq:reference_position}, the corresponding quantum mechanical wavefunctions describing the state of a boson emanating from each of the sources are given by \be
+In this Supplement we provide the explicit computation for obtaining the SLD operators associated with each of the parameters $\boldsymbol{\theta}$.
+Choosing our reference position $x_0$ as in \cref{eq:reference_position} in the main text, the corresponding quantum mechanical wavefunctions describing the state of a boson emanating from each of the sources are given by \be

-\ee Note that both wave functions depend explicitly on the separation $s$, but not on any of the other parameters $q$, $\gamma_R$ and $\gamma_I$.
-For the latter three parameters the SLDs are given by (using \eqnref{eq:SLD_qubit_1})
+\ee Note that both wave functions depend explicitly on the reference frame position $x_0$ and the separation $s$, but not on any of the other parameters $q$, $\gamma_R$ and $\gamma_I$.
+For the latter three parameters the SLDs are given by (using \cref{eq:SLD} in the main text)

 where $A = 2q(1-q)\left(1+2c\gamma_R\sqrt{q(1-q)}\right)$ and \(B=(1-\gamma_R^2-\gamma_I^2)\left( 1 + 2c \gamma_R\sqrt{q(1-q)} \right)\).